vstinner/vstinner.github.io/draft/frozendict.rst

 PEP 603 discussion got 215 messages, but it was not submitted to the Steering Council so far.

+In the meanwhile, it's possible to install the `immutables project from PyPI
+<https://pypi.org/project/immutables/>`_ to get ``immutables.Map`` type.
+(Latest version was released in 2024.)

 PEP 814 – Add frozendict built-in type
 ======================================

-In November 2025, I wrote `PEP 814 – Add frozendict built-in type
-<https://peps.python.org/pep-0814/>`_ with Donghee Na, and we `started a
+In November 2025, Donghee Na and me wrote `PEP 814 – Add frozendict built-in type <https://peps.python.org/pep-0814/>`_, and we `started a discussion
-discussion
 <https://discuss.python.org/t/pep-814-add-frozendict-built-in-type/104854>`_.
 PEP 814 has a different Rationale than the old PEP 416, and it explains the ``frozendict`` API in details.